January 19, 2026 · Natalia Mejia

 How Scar Healing Works (Simply Explained)

-Once a wound closes, the skin enters a long phase called remodeling.
-During this time, collagen is still organizing, and the tissue is adjusting.
+Once a wound closes, the skin enters a long phase called remodeling

 The Most Responsive Window for Scar Improvement